-Gross deposits decreased by 13% to EUR 58 billion driven by lower deposits on the platform in the United Kingdom and in Asset Management, while the prior period included EUR 6 billion of inflows from a single large mandate won by Aegon's strategic partner La Banque Postale Asset Management (LBPAM).
+Deposits and sales Gross deposits decreased by 13% to EUR 58 billion driven by lower deposits on the platform in the United Kingdom and in Asset Management, while the prior period included EUR 6 billion of inflows from a single large mandate won by Aegon's strategic partner La Banque Postale Asset Management (LBPAM).
 Gross deposits in the Americas increased by EUR 2 billion.

 Net outflows amounted to EUR 8.5 billion for the second half, mainly driven by outflows in the United States of EUR 7.6 billion caused by contract discontinuances in Retirement Plans.
 These were caused by a limited number of large contract losses.

 New life sales declined by 7% to EUR 398 million, as a result of lower term life and indexed universal life sales in the United States and lower sales in the Asian High-Net-Worth (HNW) businesses.
 The latter was impacted by higher cost of premium financing for customers as short-term interest rates rose.

 New premium production for accident & health insurance decreased by 69% to EUR 95 million.
 This was predominantly driven by lower sales in the travel insurance, affinity and stop loss segments in the United States, and resulted from the previously announced strategic decision to exit these segments.
 New premium production for property & casualty insurance increased by 15% to EUR 60 million, driven by higher sales in Hungary.